leesei/leesei.github.io/src/content/post/learning.md

 title: Learning
 description: ""
 created: 2018-07-10
-updated: 2023-08-10
+updated: 2023-09-29
 tags:
   - learning
 featured: true
 ---

-> There are many learning resources online, the important thing is to know your learning style.
+> There are many learning resources online, the important thing is to know your learning style (learn how you learn).

 See [[second-brain]] on how to record your knowledge